 How to get there

 Situated 48 kilometers away from Shanghai, Zhujiajiao (朱家角) is a typical ancient water town on the outskirts of Shanghai.
-Established in the Song dynasty, later in Qing Dynasty, it became a trading center in the area.
+Established in the Song dynasty, it only became a trading center in the area in Qing Dynasty.

 The main tourist attractions in Zhujiajiao are: